TeamAbella060420/U8-JavaScript-Callback-Function/README.md

 prints out their name and role.
 3. Anonymous Functions - An anonymous function is a function without a name.
 In the case of a callback an anonymous function can be written in place or in line where the name of the function would be.
 4. Anonymous Function as Arrow Functions - Arrow functions are a common way you'll see anonymous functions being written.
-5. Using a One-Off Timer with setTimeout -
+5. Using a One-Off Timer with setTimeout - explore one-off timers with the `setTimeout` function.